grandmastr/polytope-labs-assessment/README.md

 ### How the animation was built

-1. The grid and beams were painted using SVGs.
+1. The grid and beams were created with SVGs elements.
-2. The beams were then animated by applying <animateTransform> to beam groups, which is used to define the timing and layout of the animation.
+2. The beams were then animated by SMIL (Synchronized Multimedia Integration Language) <animateTransform> to beam groups, which are used to define the timing and layout of the animation.
    > CSS keyframes/[WAAPI](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) can be used as well.
-I explained the reason for my choice in the next section.
+The reason for this choice is explained in the next section.

 ### Why SMIL over CSS keyframes?